Chloroxylenol

-Other chlorine-substituted phenols are contaminated with dioxins resulting from their synthesis; however, the USEPA found chloroxylenol synthesis was not affected.

 Uses

 Formulations containing chloroxylenol are used in hospitals and households as antiseptics, disinfectants, and sanitizers.
 It is commonly used in antibacterial soaps, wound-cleansing, and other household antiseptic applications.
-Chloroxylenol is used in a number of formulations and under a number of brand names including Dettol.
+Chloroxylenol is used in various formulations and marketed under several brand names, including Dettol.

-The World Health Organization lists a 4.8% solution of chloroxylenol as an essential medicine.
+It is on the World Health Organization's List of Essential Medicines.
 When diluted, this chloroxylenol preparation is used as an antiseptic and disinfectant, and for skin disinfection.
 Diluted with alcohol, it is suitable for disinfecting medical instruments.

-The use of chloroxylenol has been increasing due to the removal of hexachlorophene and later triclosan and others from world markets.
+Chloroxylenol has been substituted for hexachlorophene and triclosan, which have been removed from world markets.
 It is currently used for control of bacteria, algae, and fungi in: